-Ninety-nine percent of international data is transmitted by around 265 subsea cable systems connecting the world.
+Almost all (99%) international data is transmitted by around 265 subsea cable systems connecting the world.
 The total length of subsea cables exceeds 1.6 million kilometres, and they can be found as deep as 8,000m.
 The cables, which can cost hundreds of millions of dollars, must generally be run across flat surfaces of the ocean floor, taking care to avoid coral reefs, wrecks, environmentally and politically sensitive areas and general geological obstructions.
 Diameters are generally no thicker than an average garden hose.
-Cable laying is an expensive operation and is a function of the total length of cable, water depths and required protection and resulting cable types.
+Cable laying is an expensive operation and the cost is a function of the total length of cable, water depths and required protection and resulting cable types.
 This presents various planning challenges that surveying can help to address, as this article explains.

-Prior to the installer laying the cable on the seabed the survey contractor should provide the installer with the integrated geophysical and geotechnical data required to finalise the installation plan and procedures.
-Before the survey can start a comprehensive desktop study is required to address the optimal route, the survey methodology and schedule of work.
+Prior to the installer laying the cable on the seabed, the survey contractor should provide the installer with the integrated geophysical and geotechnical data required to finalize the installation plan and procedures.
+Before the survey can start, a comprehensive desktop study is required to address the optimal route, the survey methodology and schedule of work.
 The primary study comprises the topography and type of seabed vs optimal or shortest routing.
 Based on the designed cable survey route, logistics and environmental parameters a route survey scope of work is prepared which is the basis of the survey plan.

 Lagoon environments comprise shallow waters, irregular seabeds and narrow high-energy entrances (Figure 4).
-In extended lagoons, the restrictive bathymetry of the coast approaches maybe too complex for the larger offshore survey vessels.
-Thus, an extended inshore or nearshore survey may be required, which introduces more costs and mobilisation risks for those sections of the survey.
+In extended lagoons, the restrictive bathymetry of the coast approaches may be too complex for the larger offshore survey vessels.
+Thus, an extended inshore or nearshore survey may be required, which introduces more costs and mobilization risks for those sections of the survey.
 This may be mitigated by having a daughter survey craft on the main survey vessel, but this requirement must be considered before arriving on site!

 Speed not only affects the target detection but it also determines the depth of towed systems.
 As the water gets deeper or slopes increase, to keep the tow fish flying as close as possible to seabed, the vessel speed has to be kept constant and as slow as possible.
 Using depressors and extra weights will help to submerge the tow fish as deep as possible but as soon as the vessel speed increases the tow fish may start to glide up from the seabed thus decreasing coverage and object detection capability.